ferasn/notes2/IIB/Side_Notes_On_IIB_Dev_10.md

     - Message Validation:
         a.
 "None": The default value.
 No validation is performed.
         b.
 "Content", "Content and Value" : are the same for SOAP, DFDL, and XMLNSC domains.
 It makes a difference for MRM domain.
         c.
-"Inherit" : available in some nodes other than input nodes.
+"Inherit" : (The default for output nodes) available in some nodes other than input nodes.
 It inherites the validation properties of the input message.
     - Parse Timing:
         a.
 "On Demand": (partial parsing) message is parsed as elements of the message are accessed.
 Also, validation is done the same way.
         b.
 "Immediate", "Complete": are the same for all domains except MRM.
 The whole message is parsed and validated (if validation is not "None").